Raggaer/castro/en-US/lua/player.md

 This will return a new `player` metatable

-# new
+# new.id

-Get a player by the identifier
+Get a player by the unique identifier

 ```lua
 local data = Player(1)